Edmund Booz: Family

-Edmund Booz married Catherine, a woman 12 years his junior who had been born in Philadelphia.
-They had two sons, Charles, born in 1857 and Andrew, born the following year.
+Booz married Catherine Johnson around 1850.
+The couple’s first child, Alice, was born in 1851 and died at the age of 6.
+Their oldest son, Charles, was born in 1857.
+Johnson gave birth to twins Randall and Katie the following year, with the latter dying in 1860.

 Death

-On July 19, 1870, a dehydrated Edmund Booz collapsed at his 1310 Brown Street, suffering from the effects of sunstroke.
+On July 19, 1870, a dehydrated Edmund Booz collapsed in his home, suffering from the effects of heat stroke.
 He died later that evening with the cause of death stated as congestion of the brain.
 He was buried in Laurel Hill Cemetery, Philadelphia.
-Buried with him is one of his sons, Charles, a railroad conductor, who died aged 30 in 1883.
+His son Charles was buried next to him in 1883.

 Kentucky Straight Bourbon Whiskey

 The 1950s were an era when bourbon sales were declining, distilleries such as Jim Beam began releasing their bourbons in collectable decanters.
-To take advantage of this, a Bardstown, Kentucky distillery established the E. G. Booz Distilling Company and released a log cabin decanter that took inspiration from the original Whitney Glassworks design.
+To take advantage of this, a distillery in a Bardstown, Kentucky established the E. G. Booz Distilling Company and released a log cabin decanter that took inspiration from the original Whitney Glassworks design.

 They advertised E. G. Booz as "a name so famous, it has become part of the English Language," and claimed that 114 years before (using the 1840 date) E. G. Booz "owned a small distillery where hand-made whiskey of rare excellence was produced."
 The spirit inside was a Kentucky Straight Bourbon Whiskey, rather than what was likely a Pennsylvania spirit in the original Booz decanters from the 1860s.